by Texas Homesteader ~

 But we don’t simply decap the honeycomb to get to the honey.
 We go ahead & scrape the frames down.
 After we extract the honey we turn our attention to that gorgeous natural beeswax!

 After all the honey has been removed from the honeycomb we gather the wax into a large bucket.
 I cover the wax with water and swish it around a bit.
 Then I pour the water out through a small sieve to catch all the wax bits.

-Now it’s time to purify the wax.
+Now it’s time to filter the wax.
 It’s come straight from the hive so it’s got hive trash in it – bee parts and such.
-So I line a small strainer with a paper towel & put the non-purified pieces into it.
+So I line a small heatproof metal strainer with a paper towel & put the non-purified pieces into it.

 I reserve all my beeswax processing pots and utensils for only this use.
-It’s near impossible to clean the waxy residue from my strainer & pots once they’ve held melted wax!
+It’s near impossible to clean the waxy residue from my strainer & pots once they’ve held melted beeswax!

 Melting Beeswax Is Serious Business, Use Caution!

 If you decide to try using your stove top or oven to purify beeswax, remember to use extreme caution.
 Never heat your beeswax in a pot placed directly on a heat source!
 It’s safer to use a double boiler system.
 Keep the heat low & slow.
 And never leave it unattended.

-Please use extreme caution when melting & dealing with melted wax!
+Please use extreme caution when melting & dealing with ANY melted wax!
 Study up on all the dangers before attempting to do this yourself.

 Using My Solar Oven

 I prefer to use my solar oven for processing beeswax since there’s no heat source other than the power of the sun.
 I place that pot containing a small bit of water, the paper-lined strainer & raw wax into my solar oven.

 I’ve heard you can save these used paper-towel filters and use them for fire-starters.
-So now I put them back for our fireplace during winter.
+So these days I put them back to be used in our fireplace during winter.
 No waste!

 Melted Wax Cools & Solidifies